Sarabpreet/sharkAttack/README.md

 **Note:**
 This project was developed in the university dorms and may not work currently due to increased security measures by VIT University.

----

-This entry captures the essence of the SharkAttack project, emphasizing its origins, key features, and current status.